vserova/book/pages/ch_config.md

 ***Note:*** A single exclamation mark with no file name means "do not add any header files".

 All directories given in the '`IncludeDirs`' entry should be specified relative to the source directory.
 (Absolute paths aren't supported, nor are paths containing special characters such as spaces or commas.)
-After [reconfiguring](#reconfiguring), these directories are saved in the `AdditionalIncludeDirectories` project property - now relative to **`$(ProjectDir)`**.
+After [reconfiguring](#ch-config.Configuring-with-Vis), these directories are saved in the `AdditionalIncludeDirectories` project property - now relative to **`$(ProjectDir)`**.
 The following table illustrates this path conversion:

+<a name="ch-config.T.nc-includedirs-path-specifie"></a>

 | IncludeDirs Path -<br/>specified relative to source directory | AdditionalIncludeDirectories Path -<br/>saved relative to $(ProjectDir) |
 |-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|